Insh72amim/pghandlefe/README.md

 Default build output directory: /dist

 This command will generate a dist as build folder in the root of your template that you can upload to your server.

-## Tons of React Tailwind Components for Dashboard

-React and Tailwind are two popular technologies that have taken the web development world by storm.
-React is a JavaScript library for building user interfaces, while Tailwind is a utility-first CSS framework that makes it easy to style web applications.
-PgHandle React Offers 200+ Essential React + Tailwind CSS UI Components that you copy-paste and use with your dashboard projects.
-That includes - charts, graphs, navbars, tabs, buttons, cards, tables, profile, tabs, forms, modals, app pages, calender, web apps example templates and more... for React and Styled using Tailwind CSS

-## Update Logs

-### Version 1.0.6 - [Jan 31, 2024]

-#### Enhancements

-- **Enhancement 01:** Integrate flatpickr in [Date Picker/Form Elements]
-- **Enhancement 02:** Change color after select an option [Select Element/Form Elements].
-- **Enhancement 03:** Make it functional [Multiselect Dropdown/Form Elements].
-- **Enhancement 04:** Make best value editable [Pricing Table One/Pricing Table].
-- **Enhancement 05:** Rearrange Folder structure.

-### Version 1.0.0 - [Apr 28, 2023]

-- Add Typescript in PgHandle React.

-### Version 1.0.0 - Initial Release - [Mar 13, 2023]

-- Initial release of PgHandle React.